kparc/kcc/README.md

 ### get

-We will use a **community** version of 𝒌, which comes without any limitations for non-commercial use.
-With great power comes great responsibility, so please don’t accidentally convert too much data into too much money too early.
+For the purpose of this course, we will use a **community** version of 𝒌, which comes with a few limitations for non-commercial use.

-Native builds of 𝒌 are available for `Linux` and `macOS` on `x86_64`. `Apple M1`, `AWS Graviton` and `RISC-V` builds are available upon request, please reach out.
+Native builds of 𝒌 are available for `Linux` and `macOS` on `x86_64`. `Apple M1`, `AWS Graviton2` and `RISC-V` builds are available upon request, please reach out.

-In case your system is not yet supported, or you do not wish to install any software at this time, you are welcome to use a **WASM build** instead, which is performant, feature-complete and available for all major browsers, both desktop and mobiles:
+In case your system is not yet supported, or you do not wish to install any software at this time, you are welcome to use **WASM build** of k instead, which is performant, feature-complete and available for all major browsers, both desktop and mobiles:

 [kparc.io/k](https://kparc.io/k)